slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 Early-stage testing can use simplified configurations:

-- Single template repeated daily
+- Single plan applied to multiple days via cron expression or date range
 - Populate each daypart with fixed content (e.g., "Cheers" or "Big Bang Theory")
 - Validate the system end-to-end with minimal complexity
 - Gaps (like unused avails) can be left empty or filled with placeholders